E-W-Jones/pIMF/README.md

 If there are any features/[functional forms](#available-functional-forms) currently missing that you would like to see, feel free to [create an issue](https://github.com/E-W-Jones/pIMF/issues/new), or even [create your own pull request](https://github.com/E-W-Jones/pIMF/pulls)!

 ## Testing
-There is currently no testing infrastructure, however I do have some random functions/plots to check things look right.
-[This is a known issue](https://github.com/E-W-Jones/pIMF/issues/2).
+There is only a limited amount of testing, using pytest.
+[This is a known issue](https://github.com/E-W-Jones/pIMF/issues/1).
+To run the test suite, it's enough to run `pytest` in this directory.